1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969-S CAM Dime Value

-Cameo proofs from 1969 occupy a middle ground in the San Francisco proof hierarchy.
-The “CAM” designation identifies coins where the contrast between Roosevelt’s frosted portrait and the mirror-like background reaches a noticeable level, though not as pronounced as Deep Cameo specimens.
+Cameo (CAM) proofs from 1969 occupy a middle ground in the San Francisco proof hierarchy.
+The “CAM” designation identifies coins where the contrast between Roosevelt’s frosted portrait and the mirror-like background is noticeable but not as sharp as the Deep Cameo level.
+This contrast came from the early strikes of each proof die, when the frosting applied to raised design elements was still strong.

 1969-S CAM Dime Price/Grade Chart